CTSRD-CHERI/cheri-exercises/src/introduction/README.md

 on the baseline architecture and expand experience with reverse engineering and exploitation.

-The CHERI team has confirmed exploitability for the non CHERI enabled binaries in advance.
+The CHERI team has confirmed exploitability for the non-CHERI-enabled binaries in advance.
 We strongly recommend exploiting the non CHERI enabled version of the code first, as a starting point for understanding potential exploitability of the CHERI version.